mmerlyn/CS648-Assignment-1/README.md

 # CS648-Assignment-1

+_This is a beginner-friendly project to practice HTML, Markdown, and Git version control workflow._

 ## Overview

 This repository contains a simple web page created as part of **CS648 Assignment 1**.
 The goal of this assignment was to become familiar with GitHub, GitHub Desktop, Visual Studio Code, and basic HTML5 page creation.